netdevaustralia/ApiTest/README.md

 Along with the CQRS pattern, the MediatR pattern is implemented to setup the custom project pipeline and prevent dependencies injection in controller layer.
 Please read about the MediatR pattern for more information [CQRS with MediatR](https://medium.com/@ducmeit/net-core-using-cqrs-pattern-with-mediatr-part-1-55557e90931b)

+## Deployment

+Deployement is done through the Azure web service and the api can be reached here [ShoppingCartWebAPI](https://shoppingcartapi20210214172845.azurewebsites.net/index.html)

 ## Project Structure

 All the business related logic is written in Application layer.
 Contract implementation is provided in the Infrastructure layer.